Compositions

 • Provides empty placeholder areas (slots)

-• Different instances can contain different elements
+• Different component instances can contain different elements

 Nesting components